A Simple-but-effective Baseline for Training-free Class-Agnostic Counting: Introduction

 In our research, we introduce an improved approach to achieve training-free Class-Agnostic Counting using SAM.
 Our method provides a straightforward yet robust means to significantly narrow the performance gap often observed in training-free CAC methods.
 This positions our approach as a valuable benchmark for future research in this domain.
 Our approach to CAC relies on four pivotal technological components, each playing a crucial role: First, we emphasize the paramount importance of precise point prompt placement within SAM to achieve accurate object masking.
 To this end, we advocate the utilization of superpixels, which enables the creation of initial point prompts, resulting in high object recall without imposing significant computational overhead.
 Moreover, our thorough investigations have exposed limitations in SAM's current image encoder concerning its ability to effectively capture semantic-level similarity.
 In response, we propose the adoption of image encoders equipped to capture richer semantic information.
 This proposition holds the potential to enhance the representation of objects during the counting process.
 Additionally, we recognize the significance of implementing a multiscale mechanism, particularly for the precise counting of small objects.
 By incorporating this mechanism, our approach accommodates variations in object size across diverse instances, thus yielding more accurate counting results.
 Finally, we introduce a transductive prototype update strategy for reference examples.
 Through the augmentation of reference examples with candidate objects that are likely to share the same object category, we substantially enhance the reference-candidate similarity metric.
 This enhancement empowers us to more effectively determine whether an object proposal qualifies as the target of interest, ultimately contributing to the overall accuracy of our Class-Agnostic Counting methodology.
 Collectively, these four technological advancements serve as the cornerstone of our approach.

-Through our rigorous experimental evaluation, we have demonstrated the remarkable performance of our proposed methods and the effectiveness of the four key components.
-Significantly, we have shown, for the first time, that a Class-Agnostic Counting (CAC) model, even without any training, can achieve performance on par with that of training-based CAC approaches.
+Our rigorous experiments demonstrated the remarkable performance of our proposed methods and the effectiveness of the four key components.
+Significantly, we show for the first time that a Class-Agnostic Counting (CAC) model without any training can achieve performance on par with that of training-based CAC approaches.